-The Guide to Information Returns in the 2014 General Instructions for Certain Information Returns identifies which Forms 1099 must be filed, the amounts to report, and the due dates for the required Forms 1099.
+The Guide to Information Re-TIP turns in the 2017 General Instructions for Certain Information Returns identifies which Forms 1099 must be filed, the amounts to report, and the due dates for the required Forms 1099.

 Part I. Income

 Except as otherwise provided in the Internal Revenue Code, gross income includes income from whatever source derived.
 In certain circumstances, however, gross income does not include extraterritorial income that is qualifying foreign trade income.
 Use Form 8873 to figure the extraterritorial income exclusion.
 Report it on Schedule C as explained in the Instructions for Form 8873.